PyForTool

 )

-Return True if node (named-E) is an argument of a called procedure
+Check if a node is an argument of a CALL statement.

 Here is the call graph for this function: